Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games: Design of and Alternative Perspectives

-Unfortunately, this naive integration leads to a nonsmooth dynamic for the learning rate $\lambda\^t$ over time $t$.
 To increase the predictability of the dynamics and smooth the evolution of $\lambda\^t$ over time, we add the necessary inertia by incorporating the log regularizer over the learning rate $\lambda\^t$ into the dynamics.
 This modification leads to the following update rule:

+where the hyperparameter $\alpha$, that depends on the properties of the regularizer $\psi$, controls the smooth thresholding procedure of the learning rate and, as a result, determines what it means to “\emph{perform too well}” relative to the regret vector $\at\^t$.

-This formulation is not jointly concave in $(\lambda, \vx)$, making its \emph{computational} aspects and \emph{regret analysis} unclear in this naive formulation.
+The formulation \eqref{eq:OFTRL} is not jointly concave in $(\lambda, \vx)$, making its \emph{computational} aspects and \emph{regret analysis} unclear in this naive formulation.
 From a computational perspective, however, it is immediate to observe that this formulation is equivalent to \ours in \Cref{algo:cftrl}, for which we demonstrate very low computational overhead beyond \OFTRL update rule.

 Moreover, a key technical observation enables us to analyze the regret of \ours.
 By performing the change of variable $\vy = \lambda \vx$, which is invertible on the simplex as $\vx = \vy / (\vec 1^\top \vy)$, we derive the following equivalent update